-Definitions and scope - Includes agricultural input subsidies, such as free or subsidized costs for water, fertilizer, seeds, electricity or transport (e.g., freight) where those subsidies specifically target healthy foods - Includes programs that ensure that farmers receive a certain price for their produce to encourage increased food production or business viability Includes grants or funding support for food producers (i.e., farmers, food manufacturers) to encourage innovation via research and development where that funding scheme specifically targets healthy foods Includes funding support for wholesale market systems that support the supply of healthy foods Includes population level food subsidies at the consumer end (e.g., subsidizing staples such as rice or bread) Excludes incentives for the establishment of, or ongoing support for, retail outlets (including greengrocers, farmers markets, food co-ops, etc. See 'RETAIL2'). - Excludes subsidized training, courses or other forms of education for food producers - Excludes the redistribution of excess or second grade produce - Excludes food subsidies related to welfare support (see 'PRICES4') Refers to policies with population nutrition goals related to the prevention of obesity and diet-related NCDs (e.g., reducing intake of nutrients of concern, not related to micronutrient deficiencies) International examples Singapore (2018): The government, through the Health Promotion Board (HPB) increases the availability and use of healthier ingredients through the "Healthier Ingredient Scheme" [94] (formerly part of the "Healthier Hawker" program, launched in 2011), which provides in the first instance transitional support to oil manufacturers and importers to help them increase the sale of healthier oils to the food service industry [95].
+- Includes agricultural input subsidies, such as free or subsidized costs for water, fertilizer, seeds, electricity or transport (e.g., freight) where those subsidies specifically target healthy foods - Includes programs that ensure that farmers receive a certain price for their produce to encourage increased food production or business viability - Includes grants or funding support for food producers (i.e., farmers, food manufacturers) to encourage innovation via research and development where that funding scheme specifically targets healthy foods - Includes funding support for wholesale market systems that support the supply of healthy foods - Includes population level food subsidies at the consumer end (e.g., subsidizing staples such as rice or bread) - Excludes incentives for the establishment of, or ongoing support for, retail outlets (including greengrocers, farmers markets, food co-ops, etc. See 'RETAIL2'). - Excludes subsidized training, courses or other forms of education for food producers - Excludes the redistribution of excess or second grade produce - Excludes food subsidies related to welfare support (see 'PRICES4') - Refers to policies with population nutrition goals related to the prevention of obesity and diet-related NCDs (e.g., reducing intake of nutrients of concern, not related to micronutrient deficiencies)

+- Singapore: The government, through the Health Promotion Board (HPB) increases the availability and use of healthier ingredients through the "Healthier Ingredient Scheme" (formerly part of the "Healthier Hawker" program, launched in 2011), which provides in the first instance transitional support to oil manufacturers and importers to help them increase the sale of healthier oils to the food service industry[94].
 The Healthier Ingredient Subsidy Scheme offers a subsidy to suppliers stocking healthier items.
 Cooking oil is the first ingredient under the scheme, which subsidizes oils with a saturated fat level of 35 per cent or lower.

-Context The Mandate letter to the Minister of Agriculture and Agri-Food from 2021 states that, "In support of A Food Policy for Canada , Working with the Minister of Families, Children and Social Development and with provinces, territories, municipalities, Indigenous partners and stakeholders to develop a National School Food Policy and to work toward a national school nutritious meal program."
-Policy details Currently, supply management systems for the dairy, poultry and eggs sectors support market price through tariffs and production quotas[96].
+The Mandate letter to the Minister of Agriculture and Agri-Food from 2021 states that, "In support of A Food Policy for Canada, Working with the Minister of Families, Children and Social Development and with provinces, territories, municipalities, Indigenous partners and stakeholders to develop a National School Food Policy and to work toward a national school nutritious meal program."

+Currently, supply management systems for the dairy, poultry and eggs sectors support market price through tariffs and production quotas[95].
 The program does not have any objectives specific to improving the nutritional quality of the food supply in Canada.
-NUTRITION NORTH CANADA Nutrition North Canada (NNC) is a Government of Canada program that helps make nutritious food and some essential items more affordable and more accessible.
-NNC is administered by Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC).
-Current initiatives administered by CIRNAC as part of NNC include: NNC subsidy; Harvesters Support Grant (HSG) and Community Food Programs Fund (CFPF); and Food Security Research Grant.
-NNC subsidizes a list of nutritious eligible food, as well as certain non-food items such as diapers, and soap, hand-sanitizers and personal hygiene products, sold by registered retailers, suppliers, country food processors and local food growers.
-Food banks and charitable organizations are also eligible for the subsidy.
-Customers in eligible communities can purchase subsidized food from registered northern retailers, directly from registered suppliers or from registered local food growers.
-Eligible communities can also benefit from the subsidy through food that is donated by registered food banks and other charitable organizations, without profit.